import ibis

 Python developers creating libraries can use Ibis to:

-- instantly support 20+ data backends
+- instantly support nearly 20 data backends

 - instantly support pandas, PyArrow, and Polars objects